Mingus (Joni Mitchell album)

 Mingus is the tenth studio album by Canadian musician Joni Mitchell.
-It was released on June 13, 1979 and was her last studio album for Asylum Records.
+It was released on June 13, 1979, and was her last studio album for Asylum Records.
 The album is a collaboration between Mitchell and Charles Mingus.
 It was recorded in the months before and after Mingus' death in January 1979 and is wholly dedicated to him.
 The album is one of Mitchell's most experimental and jazz-centric works.
-Mingus originally wrote six compositions (entitled "Joni I-VI") for Mitchell to write lyrics for; three of these pieces were included on the album.
-Two other tracks written exclusively by Mitchell are included, alongside a new version of Mingus' jazz standard "Goodbye Pork Pie Hat", featuring lyrics written by Mitchell.
+Mingus originally wrote six compositions ("Joni I-VI") for Mitchell to write lyrics for, and three of these were included on the album.
+Two other tracks written exclusively by Mitchell are included, alongside a new version of Mingus' standard "Goodbye Pork Pie Hat", featuring lyrics written by Mitchell.
 In addition to these, five spoken word tracks (denoted as "raps") are dispersed throughout the album.

-Mitchell is backed on the album by Jaco Pastorius (who had also contributed to Mitchell's past two albums) on fretless bass, Wayne Shorter on saxophone, Herbie Hancock on electric piano, Peter Erskine on drums and Don Alias on percussion.
+Mitchell is backed on the album by Jaco Pastorius (who had also contributed to Mitchell's two previous albums) on fretless bass, Wayne Shorter on saxophone, Herbie Hancock on electric piano, Peter Erskine on drums and Don Alias on percussion.
 Mingus received mixed-to-positive reviews from critics and peaked at number 17 in the US.
 "The Dry Cleaner from Des Moines" was released as a single to promote the album, but did not chart.
-Mitchell would tour to promote the album through 1979-80; performances from these concerts would be documented on the live album Shadows and Light (1980).
+Mitchell would tour to promote the album through 1979–80; performances from these concerts would be documented on the live album Shadows and Light (1980).

+Critical reception

+The Globe and Mail wrote that "the melodies have a little wider range and a more legitimate jazz feeling to them than Mitchell could compose, but given Mitchell's peculiar vocal talent, what started out Mingus ended up sounding just like Joni Mitchell, moving forward once again into new territory."